-There is a provision in institute of conducting Remedial classes for required students to learn different subject.
+Every department conducts remedial classes for weaker and needy students for better understanding of the subject.
 This facility is particularly provided to students who face difficulty in the subjects.
 Members of Career counselling Cell interact with students regarding their career and other related problems and guide them according to their expertise.
-Teachers attend their students outside class and discuss students educational and career related problems and guide them.
-Through SWOT analysis the students are encouraged to Participate in various curricular as well as co-curricular activities so that they can understand their abilities and strengths.
+Teachers attend and interact with their students outside class and discuss their needs regarding education and career and guide them.
+Through SWOT analysis the students are encouraged to participate in various curricular as well as co-curricular activities so that they can understand their abilities and strengths.
 The students are asked about their career aspirations and goals are set.

-Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 1849 22 1:84
+Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 1687 19 1:89